 For the Bread

-- Proof the yeast.
-Mix the yeast, the warm water and sugar in a mixing bowl, stir until are ingredients are combined.
+- Proof the yeast: Mix the yeast, warm water, and sugar in a mixing bowl and stir until are ingredients are combined.
 Cover with a plastic film or towel and let it proof for 15 minutes or until the mixture is foamy and frothy.

-- Make the dough.
-Mix the dry ingredients: the flour and salt.
-In a large mixing bowl, add the yeat-water mixture to the dry ingredients, add the olive oil and keep kneading either by hand (or in a stand mixer fitted with a dough hook) until a soft dough come together.
+- Make the dough: Mix the dry ingredients, the flour and salt.
+In a large mixing bowl, add the yeast-water mixture to the dry ingredients.
+Add the oil and keep kneading either by hand, or in a stand mixer fitted with a dough hook, until a soft dough come together.
 The dough should spring back if you touch it.

-- Let the dough rise.
-Place the dough in an oiled clean and deep bowl, cover it with a towel and let it rest in a warm place.
+- Let the dough rise: Place the dough in an oiled, sizeable, and deep bowl, cover it with a towel, and let it rest in a warm place.

-- Shape the Za’atar manakeesh.
-When the dough is almost double in size, divide the dough into equal pieces.
-Roll each into a smooth ball. drizzle some oil on top each, and let them rest for 20 to 30 minutes.
-Roll out each ball into a dish of 1/4 -inch and spread over the za’atar olive oil mixture.
+- Shape the Za’atar Manakeesh: When the dough is almost double in size, divide into equal pieces.
+Roll each into a smooth ball, drizzle some oil on top of each, and let them rest for 20 to 30 minutes.
+Roll out each ball into a ¼ inch dish and spread over the za’atar olive oil mixture.

-- On a hot stovetop griddle or an Iron cast pan, transfer the discs one by one or by two’s.
+- Bake the bread: On a hot stovetop griddle or a cast iron pan, transfer the discs one by one or two by two’s.
 It depends on how big is your pan.
 Once the surface of the bread starts to bubble, remove the bread.

-- Serve the bread.
-This bread is better served hot along with a platter of cucumber, cherry tomatoes, pickles, and cheese.
+- Serve the bread with a platter of cucumber, cherry tomatoes, pickles, and cheese.